AMReX-Astro/Castro/Exec/science/gradient_detonation/README.md

 ambient temperature (T_r) is in the right.
 The parameter center_T specifies where, as a fraction of the domain length, to put the interface, while width_T determines how wide the transition region is, as a fraction of the domain length.
-Finally, the parameter cfrac, nfrac, and ofrac, are the initial C12, N14, O16 fraction, and the remaining material is He4.
+Finally, the parameter cfrac_core, nfrac_core, and ofrac_core, are the initial C12, N14, O16 fraction in the core, and the remaining material is He4.
+This is the same for cfrac_env...etc, which represents the material in the envelope.

 The left side and right side can optionally approach each other with a non-zero infall velocity, vel.